bismuthfoundation/Hack-with-BIS/19-State-Channels/readme.md

  Users no longer need to run contracts to verify what the contracts are doing, the verification is shrunk into a simple short hash, which supports all kinds of contracts and all kinds of information (therefore named state channels).
-Particularly useful for networks that enforce contract execution on all nodes, even if in a custom implementation.
+Particularly useful for networks that do not enforce contract execution on all nodes, but require status reporting on user-controlled contracts.
+This concept can be also used instead of oracles for connecting contracts to the real world, as a checksum mechanism.

 ## Implementation